monkeydevtools/treepath-python/README.md

 assert last_two == ["Mars", "Neptune"]
 ```
 ### Comma Delimited Indexes.
-The List indexes can be specified as a comma delimited list.
+List indexes can be specified as a comma delimited list.

 ```python
 last_and_first = [planet for planet in find(path.star.planets.outer[3, 0].name, solar_system)]